 Winner: The People’s Book Awards Best Book 2014 The Death of Justice (co-author)

-Investigative journalist of more than 20 years experience.
+Investigative journalist of 25 years experience.
+Writer and film/programme-maker.

-Contributed to UK national newspapers including The Times, The Observer, The Sun and the News of the World; to most of the leading newspapers in Ireland, including the Irish Independent; and to the investigative pages of Private Eye.
+As a journalist I have contributed to many national and international newspapers including The Times, The Observer, The Wall Street Journal; most of the leading newspapers in Ireland, including the Irish Independent; and to the investigative pages of Private Eye.